NielsRogge/Transformers-Tutorials/README.md

 - ViLT by NAVER AI Lab
 - ConvNeXT by Facebook AI
 - DiT By Microsoft Research
+- GLPN by KAIST
+- DPT by Intel Labs

 All of them were an incredible learning experience.
 I can recommend anyone to contribute an AI algorithm to the library!